PabloCoralDev/controls_project_fall2025/thinking.md

---> upload ALL the stuff to a github repo in case prof wants to look at it --> Make a simple .tex report (claude can help me format later on) --> include figures from MATLAB output (put them in images folder in root)
+--> upload ALL the stuff to a github repo in case prof wants to look at it --> Make a simple .tex report (claude can help me format later on) --> include figures from MATLAB output (put them in images folder in root) --> ENSURE I HAVE A REPORT OF CLAUDE DOUBLE CHECKING MY VERIFICATION PYTHON nice!

-nice!